skalenetwork/documentation/developers/getting-started/beginner.md

 -   Ethereum testnet account
 -   Ethereum testnet ETH
--   Ethereum testnet endpoint such as Infura or Geth.
+-   Ethereum testnet endpoint such as Geth (Infura is not supported!).

+A note on the Geth endpoint: be sure to setup Geth with the following JSON-RPC transports: `geth --http --http.api eth,web3`

 <button>[Get the SKALE IMA SDK](https://github.com/skalenetwork/skale-ima-sdk)</button>